leonitousconforti/tinyburg/packages/architect/README.md

 ## Infrastructure

-1. Install ubuntu 22.04 with additional drivers (if you have a gpu installed)
+1. Install ubuntu 22.04 DESKTOP.
+You must install ubuntu desktop unless you want to wrangle your own xserver install.
+You can do the minimal installation, but make sure to check 'with additional drivers' if you have a discrete gpu installed.
+After the install finishes, you can update packages but don't run auto-remove or purge anything.
 2. Follow <https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository> to install docker
 3. Follow <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html> to install the nvidia container toolkit
 4. You can check if your docker installation can find your nvidia gpus with: `docker run --rm --gpus all nvidia/cuda:12.2.0-devel-ubuntu20.04 nvidia-smi`
+5. You might need to make your xserver is accessible to docker, I just use `xhost +local:<username>`

 ## Why are only google apis and play store images supported?